 “Precisamente” is an apt description of the finale.
 The intrepid performers dig deep and very nearly toss off a note-perfect result.
 Much of this vibrant writing consists of strings/piano conversations at times argumentative, at others informative.
 Listeners will savour every measure.

-In many ways, the musical highlight of This Is Not a Story, is the superb artistry of clarinetist Scott Andrews who clearly chooses his reeds with same dedication and care that Clark employs in putting these deeply personal movements together.
+In many ways, the musical highlight of This Is Not a Story, is the superb artistry of clarinetist Scott Andrews who clearly chooses his reeds with same dedication and care that Stark employs in putting these deeply personal movements together.
 The Calyx Trio are model accompanists, in the main, with special mention to pianist Nina Ferrigno who can jazz it up or summon a pianissimo of the quietist order.

 “Inner Dialogue,” ushered in out of nowhere by reflective Andrews before feverish strings (Catherine French, violin; Jennifer Lucht, cello—both models of surety throughout) bring to uneasy life the agitated middle section, which soon reveals a troubled mind.
 At first the bells add to the emotional confusion (where they “too for me”?).
 But once things simmer down, the ear is rewarded with a comforting soundscape, soothing one and all.
 A brief build and a breath of silence returns the bells even as the piano joins the toll.
 The movement drifts away, with, hopefully, more resolution than angst.

 In just two minutes, Stark offers a saucy sorbet that is even more infectious as Beethoven’s first piano sonata is slipped into the mix where some ears might well wonder if the first note is on the beat or a pickup to the first.
 What better choice than to let Stark sort it out!